-Goal 1 Develop ( Program a Regional Risk Management and Planning Target Capability Bay Area Objective Risk Management The Bay Area will identify and assess risks, prioritize and select appropriate plans, solutions and investments based on risk Planning reduction, and monitor the outcomes of risk based funding allocation decisions.
+Goal 1 Develop a Regional Risk Management and Planning Program Target Capability Bay Area Objective Risk Management 1.1: The Bay Area will identify and assess risks, prioritize and select appropriate plans, solutions and investments based on Planning risk reduction, and monitor the outcomes of risk based funding allocation decisions.

-Information Analysis and Infrastructure Protection Capabilities Target Capability Bay Area Objective Counter-Terrorism Investigations and Law Enforcement 2.1: The Bay Area law enforcement community will ensure that suspects involved in criminal activities related to homeland security are successfully identified, deterred, detected, disrupted, investigated, and apprehended.
-Information Gathering and Recognition of Indicators and Warnings 2.2: The Bay Area will identify and systematically report, from multiple sources, suspicious activities or circumstances associated with potential terrorist or criminal pre-operational planning for vetting and review and operational follow-up by the appropriate authorities.
-Intelligence Analysis and Production 2.3: the Bay Area will sustain and build upon its multidisciplinary, all-source information/intelligence fusion center, in order to produce timely, accurate, clear and actionable intelligence/information products in support of regional prevention, awareness, deterrence, response and public safety operations.
+Goal 2 Enhance Information Analysis and Infrastructure Protection Capabilities Target Capability Bay Area Objective Counter-Terrorism Investigations and Law Enforcement 2.1: The Bay Area law enforcement community will ensure that suspects involved in criminal activities related to homeland security are successfully identified, deterred, detected, disrupted, investigated, and apprehended.
+Information Gathering and Recognition of Indicators and Warnings 2.2: The Bay Area will identify and systematically report suspicious activities or circumstances associated with potential terrorist or criminal pre-operational planning for vetting and review and operational follow-up by the appropriate authorities.
+Intelligence Analysis and Production 2.3: The Bay Area will sustain and build upon its multidisciplinary, all-source information/intelligence fusion center, in order to produce timely, accurate, clear and actionable intelligence/information products in support of regional prevention, awareness, deterrence, response and public safety operations.
 Intelligence Information Sharing and Dissemination 2.4: The Bay Area will develop and sustain systems and procedures to effectively and timely share information and intelligence across Federal, State, local, tribal, territorial, regional, and private sector entities within the Bay Area to achieve coordinated awareness of, prevention of, protection against, mitigation of, and response to a threatened or actual terrorist attack, major disaster, or other emergency.
 Critical Infrastructure Protection 2.5: The Bay Area will assess the risk to the region's critical infrastructure and key resources from acts of terrorism and natural hazards and deploy a suite of actions to enhance protection and reduce the vulnerability of the region's critical infrastructure and key resources from all hazards.

-Goal 3 Strengthen Communications Capabilities Target Capability Bay Area Objective Communications 3.1 The emergency response community in the 3.1: Bay Area will have the ability to provide a continuous flow of mission critical voice, data and imagery/video information among multijurisdictional and multidisciplinary emergency responders, command posts, agencies, and Bay Area governmental officials for the duration of an emergency response operation.
+Goal 3 Strengthen Communications Capabilities Target Capability Bay Area Objective Communications 3.1: The emergency response community in the Bay Area will have the ability to provide a continuous flow of mission critical voice, data and imagery/video information among multijurisdictional and multidisciplinary emergency responders, command posts, agencies, and Bay Area governmental officials for the duration of an emergency response operation.

-Goal 4 Streng then CBRNE Detection, Response, and Decontamination ( Decontamination Capabilities Target Capability Bay Area Objective Fire Incident Response 4.1: Fire service agencies across the Bay Area will dispatch Support initial fire suppression resources within jurisdictional response time objectives and firefighting activities will be conducted safely with fire hazards contained, controlled, extinguished, and investigated, with the incident managed in accordance with emergency local and state response plans and procedures.
-Search and Rescue 4.2: Search and rescue operations in the Bay Area will be conducted to rescue and transfer the greatest number of victims (human and, to the extent that no humans remain endangered, animal) to medical or mass care capabilities, in the shortest CBRNE Detection amount of time, while maintaining rescuer safety.4.3: The Bay Area will develop systems and procedures to CDRIVE Detection rapidly detect and identify chemical, biological, radiological, nuclear, and/or explosive (CBRNE) materials at ports of entry, critical infrastructure locations, events, and incidents and communicate CBRNE detection and warning information to appropriate entities and authorities across the State and at the federal level.
-Explosive Device 4.4: Public safety bomb squads across the Bay Area will build Response Operations and sustain capabilities to provide on-scene threat assessments, and the explosive and/or hazardous devices will be located and C. C. I.D. rendered safe, and the area cleared of hazards.
-Critical Resource 4.5: The Bay Area will develop a system to track and manage Logistics and Distribution critical resources and make them available to incident managers and emergency responders from across the Bay Area upon their Distribution coordinated request for proper distribution to enhance emergency response operations and aid disaster victims in a cost-effective and timely manner.
-WMD/Hazardous 4.6: Hazardous materials teams across the Bay Area will build Materials Response and and sustain capabilities to rapidly identify and mitigate the
+Goal 4 Strength en CBRNE Detection, Response, and

+Decontamination Capabilities

+Target Capability Bay Area Objective

+Fire Incident Response 4.1: Fire service agencies across the Bay Area will dispatch

+Support initial fire suppressio 3

+time objectives, and 0 0

+safely with fire hazard

+investigated, with th nce with

+G 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 local and state respon 11 1

+Search and Rescue 4.2: Search and reso •

+conducted to rescue a (human and, to the e •

+animal) to medical of

+amount of time, while - SHOTIEST

+CBRNE Detection 4.3: The Bay Area • dures to

+CBIG VE Detection rapidly detect and ic

+nuclear, and/or explo • •

+critical infrastructure - •

+communicate CBRN

+appropriate entities a

+Federal level.

+Explosive Device Response 4.4: Public safety box

+Operations and sustain capabiliti -

+and the explosive and ated and

+rendered safe, and the

+Critical Resource Logistics 4.5: The Bay Area w

+and Distribution critical resources and

+and emergency responsion coordinated request •

+emergency response

+cost-effective and tim - aid disaster victi ms m a

+WMD/Hazardous Materials 4.6: Hazardous mater • s the Bay Area w ill build

+Response and and sustain capabilit •